Aleksey-Dr/goit-markup-hw-06-old/README.md

 4. Added a .icon-bird class.
 5. Added a .check-convention input:checked + label .icon-wrapper selector.
 6. Added a .check-convention input:checked + label .icon-bird.

+20/11/2022

+1. Added the cursor property with the pointer value for the .modal-button-close and the .button-submit classes.
+2. Added the background-color property with the inherit value for the .modal-button-close class.